translationalneuromodeling/tapas/sem/README.md

 SEM offers the option to use a hierarchical model to pool information from several subjects.
-This method treats the mean of the parameters across subjects as a latent variable and thereby it offers a form of regularization based on observations from the population.
+This method treats the mean of the parameters across subjects as a latent variable and therefore it offers a form of regularization based on observations from the population.

 The graphical representation of this model is displayed on the right.
 Note